From June 2015 through the end of 2018, 157 companies raised $1.5 billion of growth capital* via Regulation A+.

 $660 mill raised

-*The actual total is more than we state here because we have only included Tier 1 companies that completed their raise before December 2018.
-Tier 1 offerings that did not complete are generally not included.
-We also under-report on Tier 2 offerings that were in process at year-end 2018 but had not completed.
+*The actual total is more than we state here because we have only included companies that completed their raise on or before December 2018.
+Most Tier 1 and many Tier 2 offerings that were partway through their 12 month raise in December 2018 are not included.

 There are three primary segments of companies succeeding with Reg A+.
 For Tier 2, Real Estate is the largest at 62% of the total of $915 million cumulative; Biotech follows in second place, while banks make up most Tier 1 Reg A+ raises.